Innovation - The technologies we use to drive meaningful progress

 Our clinical evaluation will now include testing the app in both face-to-face and remote sessions, which will be evermore important as we go forward.

-A group of UCL researchers in the Neurotherapeutics group piloted the transcription improvement tool and analysis software to support the transcription and analysis of 66 x 2-minute picture description samples.
+A group of UCL researchers in the Neurotherapeutics group piloted the transcription improvement tool to support the transcription and analysis of 66 x 2-minute picture description samples.
 The team calculated that using our software tools would save them 20% of their time when compared to conducting the work manually.
 The researchers also identified the benefits of the tool beyond time-saving:

 * reducing the differences between scorers